GoogleCloudPlatform/dataflow-solution-guides/terraform/etl_integration/README.md

 ## Spanner instance size and configuration

-The Spanner instance in this guide is configured to use `100` processing units, which is the smallest possible size for an instance.
+The Spanner instance in this guide is configured to use `1000` processing units, which is the equivalent of a 1 node instance.

 The configuration is regional, using the same region as the rest of resources, and it assumes the name of the configuration is `regional-YOUR_REGION`.